thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

         entertained all while making the perfect hen's party eye candy.

+        P﻿riced from $105 per hour*

-        Enquire with our team [here](booking-enquiry?charter=gold-coast-hens-parties) about adding a cheeky butler for your Hens event!
+        Enquire with our team here about adding a cheeky butler for your Hens event!

+        \*﻿min 2 hours
       title: Cheeky butlers...
     - dropdownContent: >-
         **Where do your boats depart from?**